stephenkayade/probound-assessment/README.md

     ├── sora - Typography (font family)
 ├── components
-  ├── app - contains UI that is used in the entire App instead of a page ├── partials - contains subfolders that contains very reusable UI components ├── context
+  ├── app - contains UI that is used in the entire App instead of a page ├── animations - contains reusable animation UI that is used in the entire App ├── partials - contains subfolders that contains very reusable UI components ├── context
   ├── user - contains three user context files that is used in the entire application.